 The animosity and the hatred between Republicans and Democrats.

-I mean, I remember when I used to go out in Washington and I see Democrats having dinner with Republicans and they were best friends, and everybody got along.
+I mean, I remember when I used to go out in Washington and I see Democrats having dinner with Republicans and they were best friends and everybody got along.

 You don't see that too much anymore.

-I ain't no due respect.
+I had no due respect.

 You really don't see that.